 CONVENIENCE.
-Once you get into a routine with either the Peloton or a Peloton alternative bike – the convenience factor will be the same.
-You don’t have to have a branded Peloton bike in your home to justify that it’s super convenient to workout at home with an indoor exercise bike.
+Once you get into a routine with either the Peloton or a Peloton alternative bike – the convenience factor of a home workout will be the same.
+You don’t have to have a branded Peloton bike in your home to justify that it’s super convenient to workout at home with indoor exercise bikes.
 We got our spin bike before all the COVID-19 coronavirus health crisis.
 And I feel like now more than ever we’re super lucky to have a spin bike at our house.
 We got it for a few reasons.

 First, it was winter time.
 If you live in the North, you know, it gets dark at 4pm.
 So it’s just not possible for us to squeeze in an outdoor workout on weekdays.
 Second, as parents it’s hard to find time to exercise.
 As a current “stay at home” mom, I have the free time some days to do a workout during naptime.
 But spoiler alert: I can’t leave the house!
 Likewise, on some weekday evenings and weekends, if I’m out of the house, he can’t leave.
 Third, if you’re training for a long ride, it can be hard to put in the extra training miles.
 Especially adding in the previous two reasons of daylight hours and being a parent.
 My husband was biking to work during most weekdays and doing one long weekend training ride.
 But he needed a few endurance and strength building workouts during the week.

 The other convenience factor is that you don’t have to drive to a class and find parking.
 Plus get there early enough to get a bike you want, set up, get changed, do the class, drive home.
 Which can turn most 60 minute classes into at least 1.5 hours.
 For example, for barre class, I leave at 8:15 for an 8:30 class.
 10 min drive, 5 min get in/set up, 60 min working out and 15 min to get out and home.